NicolasPllr1/nicolaspllr1.github.io/content/posts/quantization_intro.md

 ## What is quantization ?

+### First definition

+---

-'Quantization' refers to a broad class of algorithms.
+*Quantization* refers to a broad class of algorithms.
 Their goal is to reduce the memory footprint of models while retaining as much performance as possible.

 $$
-    \text{Quantization} \sim \text{reducing the memory footprint of models}
+    \text{Quantization} \ \approx \ \searrow \ \text{memory footprint of models}
 $$

+More precisely, this reduction in memory size will be achieved by compressing models *weights* - or *parameters* if you prefer.

+---

+### Case study : 70B model

 Consider the new Llama 3 70B.